JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

-FUNCTION SetTextEx OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nPos AS LONG, BYREF strText AS STRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nPos AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION InsertText OVERLOAD (BYVAL nPos AS LONG, BYREF strText AS STRING) AS DWORD FUNCTION InsertText OVERLOAD (BYVAL nPos AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION ReplaceText OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF strText AS STRING) AS DWORD
+FUNCTION SetTextEx OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nPos AS LONG, BYREF strText AS STRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nPos AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION InsertText OVERLOAD (BYREF strText AS STRING) AS DWORD FUNCTION InsertText OVERLOAD (BYREF wszText AS WSTRING) AS DWORD FUNCTION InsertText OVERLOAD (BYVAL nPos AS LONG, BYREF strText AS STRING) AS DWORD FUNCTION InsertText OVERLOAD (BYVAL nPos AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION ReplaceText OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF strText AS STRING) AS DWORD